ritikbalwant/TechBlog1-Open-Source-Software-Development-methods/README.md

 - Redistribute
 Without restriction on the user’s identity or purpose.

- Licensing Classification

-- Permissive
-    - Any code changes need not be available to recipients.
-    - Often offered by companies because they're reluctant to give all their changes out to other entities.
-    - Eg BSD license Software
-- Restrictive
-    - Any code changes must be available to all recipients .
-    - Known as copyleft too
-    - Eg. GPL-licensed software (General Public License) There are several resources you can use to help you choose the most appropriate license for your project:

-* Choose an Open Source License: Sponsored by GitHub, this site walks you through the properties you must consider, helping you decide what license makes sense.

-What is Proprietary Software?

-Only software owners, those who distributed originally, have the full legal access to the source code.
-They may give trusted partners the rights to inspect the code, especially if they want to develop companion products, but they will be forced to sign a non-disclosure agreement or NDA, and the source remains closed to a wider audience.

-Now, if you use proprietary software, you have to sign a license and that license will restrict the rights.
-Such licenses generally say you can't redistribute the software.

 Famous Open-Source Softwares:
 - Mozilla Firefox
 - Blender
 -  Wikipedia
 - VLC Media Player
 - LibreOffice
--

 Advantages of Open-Source Software

 - How Collaborative development lead to a better and more secure product